gvergine/gvergine.github.io/qnx-buildfile-lang/README.md

 ## Author

-Created and maintained by [Giovanni Vergine](https://www.linkedin.com/in/giovanni-vergine/)
+Created and maintained by Giovanni Vergine - contact me via Github Issues or at [my Linkedin](https://www.linkedin.com/in/giovanni-vergine/)